What is NDIS?

 Step 1: Think about the disability support you need to live a better life.

 Step 2: Contact us and we’ll discuss what you need to get ready.

 Step 3: We’ll work with you to create your NDIS plan and help you put it in action

 Step 4: Live your life the way you want to!

 Need a hand getting started?

-Whether you’re a carer, a family member of someone with a disability, or just want to learn more about how IMPACT and the National Disability Insurance Scheme can help you, please contact the program's Transition Manager, Mark Davidson.
+Whether you’re a carer, a family member of someone with a disability, or just want to learn more about how IMPACT and the National Disability Insurance Scheme can help you, please contact our NDIS team.